University of Arizona Food Allergy Practices for Food Allergies & Celiac Disease

 - Core Plus at Park Student Union – Gluten free facility.

-- On Deck Deli at Student Union Memorial Center (SUMC) – Offering an enclosed case with items that do not contain gluten, Udi’s Gluten Free bagels and bread, a dedicated toaster for gluten free bread.
+- On Deck Deli at Student Union Memorial Center (SUMC) – Offering an enclosed case with items that do not contain gluten, gluten free bagels and bread, a dedicated toaster for gluten free bread.

-- Cactus Grill and the Cellar Bistro both at SUMC offer Udi’s buns for burgers as well.
+- Cactus Grill at SUMC and '85 North offer gluten free buns for burgers as well.

-- U-Mart in SUMC, all of our other convenience stores (Highland, Park Market) will have the Red & Blue Line as well as gluten free grocery options.
+- Arizona Market in SUMC, all of our other convenience stores (Highland, Park Market) will have the Red & Blue Line as well as gluten free grocery options.

 - Peanut & Tree Nut:

 - Core Plus offers ingredients that do not contain peanuts or tree nuts.